bettercap/caplets/gitspoof/README.md

 # Caplet for exploiting CVE-2018-11235

-This caplet is intercepting http/https git clone attempts and redirecting them to local http server that serves a malicous repository leading to exploitation of CVE-2018-11235 on vulnerable client.
+This caplet is intercepting http/https git clone attempts and redirecting them to local http server that serves a malicious repository leading to exploitation of CVE-2018-11235 on vulnerable client.